Hardy Centre

 - Restorative interventions

-In partnership with multiple agencies such as CAHMS, Youth Service, Ed Psych, YISP, TIC-TAC, IFIT, School Nurse, Doctor, LSAs, Teaching staff and Pupil Coaches, parents, the Centre forms a ‘HUB’ where interventions are effectively resourced, recognising pupil needs and partner specialisms.
+In partnership with multiple agencies such as CAHMS, Youth Service, Ed Psych, YISP, TIC-TAC, IFIT, School Nurse, Doctors, LSAs, Teaching staff and Pupil Coaches, parents, the Hardy Centre forms a ‘HUB’ where interventions are effectively planned, recognising pupil needs and partner specialisms.
 The Hardy Centre has a flexible approach and is proactive, offering appropriate programmes to support individuals and groups within the school.

-All interventions will be developed based on clear identified outcomes, and clear planning.
+All interventions will be developed based on clearly identified outcomes, and clear planning.

 Targets will be reviewed with pupils and other key people to ensure they remain relevant.

-Continued assessment, support and observations will ensure the pupil is practicing the learning from the intervention.
+Continued assessment, support and observations will ensure the pupil is practising the learning from the intervention.

 Referral Process

-Heads of house to coordinate referral information and pass to Clancy Stephens or Helen Whiterod via referral form.
-Young people can self-referral via their pupil coach.
+Heads of house and Pupil Coaches coordinate referral information and pass to Clancy Stephens or Helen Whiterod via referral form.
+Young people can self-refer via their pupil coach.

 Online safety is a hot topic, and we are able to advise on current trends and websites.
-We are able to offer 1:1 sessions that support embedded understanding of risk taking for young people, and closely liaise with parents as appropriate.
+We are able to offer 1:1 sessions that support an embedded understanding of risk-taking for young people, and closely liaise with parents as appropriate.

 Current initiatives in the Hardy Centre

-We are currently developing Mental Health awareness throughout the school to ensure a Mentally Healthy environment to support the continued success of pupils, staff and parents.
+We promote Mental Health awareness throughout the school to ensure a mentally healthy environment to support the continued success of pupils, staff and parents.
+Assemblies, 1:1 support and collaboration with partner agencies ensure pupils have access to planned interventions that support healthy mental health.

 Magic Ten is a way of talking about how we feel and things we can do each day to promote healthy mental health.